 I created a menu for a romantic dinner for two inspired by the Greek love god, Eros.
 And since the inspiration is Greek, the dishes are Greek.
 But these recipes are aphrodisiac Greek!
 To pair with my Minted Bulgar Salad, I suggest this silky roasted eggplant puree.
-Eggplant puree, also called aubergine puree or baba ganoush in some parts of the Middle East, is a simple, sensual dip I like to serve it with plenty of warm pita bread–and lots of love!
+Eggplant puree, also called aubergine puree or baba ganoush in some parts of the Middle East, is a simple, sensual dip I like to serve with plenty of warm pita bread and love.